sldeaals/dynamic-programming-exercise/README.md

 Tap the Console tab.
 Then copy the code from the index.js file and paste it into the console editor.
 Finally, fill in the parameters N, H, M respectively with the suggested test cases.
 Verify that the values meet the requirements and constraints of the exercise.

+You can also follow the steps below:
+1. Download VSCode to your computer https://code.visualstudio.com/download.
+2. Install NodeJS on your computer https://nodejs.org/en/download/current/.
+3. Clone the repository.
+4. Execute Run with NodeJS from VSCode -> in the terminal -> section "debug section" -> the output will appear.

+### Additional
 In the .zip file you will find the images of the use cases carried out and their respective outputs